apache/datafusion-ray/docs/README.md

   under the License.
 -->

-# DataFusion Ray Design Documentation
+# DataFusion for Ray Design Documentation

-DataFusion Ray is a distributed SQL query engine that is powered by DataFusion and Ray.
+DataFusion for Ray is a distributed SQL query engine that is powered by DataFusion and Ray.

 DataFusion provides a high-performance query engine that is already partition-aware, with partitions being executed in parallel in separate threads.
-DataFusion Ray provides a distributed query planner that translates a DataFusion physical plan into a distributed plan.
+DataFusion for Ray provides a distributed query planner that translates a DataFusion physical plan into a distributed plan.

-Note that this document is dated from an early implementation of DataFusion Ray.
+Note that this document is dated from an early implementation of DataFusion for Ray.
 The details around shuffle differ in the current ArrowFlight Streaming based implementation.
 However the general discussion around how to break a physical plan into discrete stages remains useful, and we retain this document here.

 Let's walk through an example to see how that works.
 We'll use [SQLBench-H](https://github.com/sql-benchmarks/sqlbench-h)